BAH After Getting Married

-Answer: As soon as you get married, he needs to take the marriage certificate to finance to have his records updated.
+Answer: As soon as you get married, he needs to take the marriage certificate to finance to update his records.
 In addition, you will need to get your military ID and be enrolled in DEERS.

-BAH When Not Living with Soldier
+BAH When Not Living with Your Soldier

 I live in a different place than him.
 He is at Fort Bragg.
 He says if he gets it, they take it for his bills.
-I thought the money was for me and the kids housing.
-He won’t tell me who his SGT.
-What do I do?
+I thought the money was for me and the kids’ housing.
+He won’t tell me who his SGT is.
 I have nothing as I gave up my job because he said we were moving there.
 What do I do?

 Why have you not moved to be there with him?

 Question: Hi, my husband and I have been married for two years and have been together for five.
 He decided to join the Army against my wishes.
 I am unable to go with him because I cannot travel for medical reasons and am currently involved in a long school program while receiving my medical treatments.

 So now I am stuck living with my mom and am by myself.
 My medical condition does not allow me to sit in a car for more than 30 minutes, and flying is out of the question.